rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 - Not a varnish: Granite and quartzite are sealed with a penetrating (impregnating) sealer—wiped on, allowed to soak in, then wiped off.
 It leaves no surface film.
 - How often: Depends on the stone and sealer.
 Dense stones may go years between sealings; more porous stones might need annual touch‑ups.
 Use the water test: place a few water drops—if the area darkens within minutes, it may be time to reseal.
 - What sealing does: It reduces liquid absorption to help prevent stains.
 It does not make stone “bulletproof,” and it does not prevent marble from etching.
+- Easy to apply: many quality sealers are available in home centers and online.
+Just follow application instructions on the bottle.
 - Quartz: Does not require sealing.
 Clean with mild, non‑abrasive cleaners.
 Protect from hot pots (resins can be damaged by sustained heat).
 - Marble specifics: Avoid acidic cleaners (vinegar, lemon).
 Honed finishes disguise etches better than polished.
 Expect patina in busy kitchens.
 - Daily care: Use pH‑neutral cleaner or mild dish soap and a soft cloth.
 Wipe spills promptly, especially oils, wine, coffee, and citrus.
+- all of the above surfaces will not be damaged by cutting directly on surface, but it will dull your knives.
+Use a cutting board to protect your knives.

 {{< /section >}}